Accident Rates

 Loss Of Control In-flight (LOC-I) accident rates

-Flight envelope protection introduced with generation 4 aircraft has helped reduce LOC-I fatal accident rates by 90% compared with generation 3
+Flight envelope protection introduced with generation 4 aircraft has helped reduce LOC-I fatal accident rates by 91% compared with generation 3.

 The generation 4 aircraft have accumulated over 30 years of in-service experience since the A320 first entered into service in 1988.
-This represents more than 257 million accumulated flights by the end of 2023, which is a strong statistical basis illustrating the significant safety benefit of fly-by-wire enabled and flight-envelope-protected aircraft to address LOC-I accidents.
-The rate of LOC-I accidents is 90% lower for generation 4 aircraft when compared with generation 3 aircraft.
+This represents more than 293 million accumulated flights by the end of 2025, which is a strong statistical basis illustrating the significant safety benefit of fly-by-wire enabled and flight-envelope-protected aircraft to address LOC-I accidents.

 Controlled Flight Into Terrain (CFIT) accident rates

-The introduction of glass cockpits, FMS, and TAWS on generation 3 aircraft has helped to reduce the CFIT fatal accident rate by 87% compared with generation 2 aircraft
+The introduction of glass cockpits, FMS, and TAWS on generation 3 aircraft has helped to reduce the CFIT fatal accident rate by 87% compared with generation 2 aircraft.

 Glass cockpits installed on generation 3 aircraft improved navigation performance due to the introduction of a Flight Management System (FMS) and navigation displays that helped to further reduce the CFIT accident rates.